SatadruNoob/Hassle-Free-Yellow-Page-Data-Scraper/README.md

         - `Results Sheet`: Will be populated after scraping.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-STEP 2: ⚙️ AUTOMATE SCRAPING WITH EXCEL
+**STEP 1: 🚀 EXECUTE THE PYTHON SCRIPTSTEP 2: ⚙️ AUTOMATE SCRAPING WITH EXCEL**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

    ➤ Open the file **Macro_Automation.xlsm**.